inmarsat-enterprise/isatdatapro-azure/satellite-messaging/README.md

 * ``ApiOutage``
 * ``ApiRecovery``

-## MailboxUpdate (Not tested)
+## MailboxUpdate
 *EventGrid Trigger*

-When a ??? is published to the EventGrid, the invoked library stores the Mailbox metadata in the database (encrypting the password at rest).
+When a `MailboxUpdate` is published to the EventGrid, the invoked library stores the Mailbox metadata in the database (encrypting the password at rest).

-> TODO: Front-end GUI to administer Mailboxes which publishes TBD
+> TODO: Front-end GUI to administer Mailboxes

-## SatelliteGatewayUpdated (Not tested)
+## SatelliteGatewayUpdate
 *EventGrid Trigger*

-When a ??? is published to the EventGrid, the invoked library stores the Satellite Gateway metadata in the database.
+When a `SatelliteGatewayUpdate` is published to the EventGrid, the invoked library stores the Satellite Gateway metadata in the database.

 > TODO: Front-end GUI to administer Satellite Gateways which publishes TBD

 ## SharedCode

-### eventGrid
+### eventGrid (deprecated)
 The invoked API library provides an eventHandler emitter that has the following events which this module publishes to EventGrid:
   * **NewMobile**: mobileId, mailboxId, source